ibm-cloud-docs/cephaas/cluster-health-indicators.md

 {{site.data.keyword.attribute-definition-list}}

-# Understanding cluster health and status indicators
+# Understanding cluster health indicators
 {: #cluster-health-indicators}

 Review the indicators in the cluster list and cluster details to understand cluster status, Fusion services state, and whether a cluster needs attention.